rackerlabs/technical-blog/_posts/2016-05-12-supersingular-isogeny-diffie-hellman-101.md

 That random point defines Alice's secret isogeny through the isogeny formulas I talked about above.
 The codomain of that isogeny forms Alice's public curve.
 Alice transforms points P_B and Q_B with the isogeny.
-She sends Bob her public curve, and the two transformed points.
+She sends Bob her public curve and the two transformed points.

 Bob does the same thing, except with A and B swapped.